-Working in collaboration with faculty, students will explore their career interests, refine writing skills tailored to professional success in graduate school or the marketplace, and engage in either on-campus or off-campus work environments.
-Internship placement may be local or performed at a distance, including participation in programs such as Chicago Semester.
-Prerequisite: CORE 131 or equivalent skill and junior status; with Dept. approval Environmental Science Bachelor of Science Briar Cliff's Franciscan heritage includes an emphasis on a respect for and stewardship of the natural world.
+Environmental Science Bachelor of Science Briar Cliff's Franciscan heritage includes an emphasis on a respect for and stewardship of the natural world.
 Finding solutions to minimize adverse impacts by humans on our environment requires an interdisciplinary approach.
 Responsible environmentalists desiring to solve problems such as pollution, habitat destruction and the loss of biological diversity must be fluent in both the natural sciences (including biology, chemistry and earth science) and socially relevant disciplines (such as economics and political science).
 Students will have the opportunity to pursue internships and to participate in extended field trips that provide opportunities for practical applications of classroom instruction.
 Upon graduation, students majoring in environmental science will be able to think critically and solve problems, effectively communicate using scientific language, identify and discuss key biological/environmental science principles, apply a basic understanding of chemistry and/ or earth science to environmental science, demonstrate skill in observation, demonstrate safe and effective lab technique, demonstrate a basic understanding of how social and economic issues relate to environmental science, and pursue employment in a science-related field or enter graduate/professional school.
 Bachelor of Science Requirements: Students are required to take ESCI 110, 200, 212, 237, 310, 339, 401, 412 and 495.
 Also required are BIOL 152, 212, 213; CHEM 111, 112; ECON 210; LIBA 200, LIBA 420 (Black Hills) or BIOL 34IS.
 Students are expected to complete an environmental internship, field station course or participate in a field experience such as ESCI 280.
 Six one credit IS courses including BIOL 22IS are also required.
 No more than one D or D+ in ESCI or BIOL prefixed courses will count toward the major.
 A minimum of a 2.0 GPA in the major is required for graduation.
 Minor Requirements: The six courses comprising a minor in environmental science will vary according to a student's major.
 If the minor is earned with a biology major, these courses are ESCI 211, 212, 213 and three of the following: ESCI 200, 237, 401 or 412.
 If the minor is earned with a chemistry major these courses are ESCI 211, 212, 213 and three of the following: ESCI 200, 237, 339, 401, or 412.
 If the minor is earned with neither a biology nor chemistry major these courses are ESCI 110, 211, 212, 213, 237 and either ESCI 200 or 412.
-Faculty Dr. Brian T. Hazlett, Professor of Biology and Environmental Science Dr. David Hoferer, Professor of Biology and Environmental Science, Chairperson Dr. Joo-Yong (Daniel) Jung, Associate Professor of Biology Dr. Rhett Reichard, Assistant Professor of Biology Mr. Mark Rossi JD, Professor of Business Administration Environmental Science Courses (ESCI) ESCI 110 Environmental Science 4 sem. hrs.

-A survey of environmental issues and problems facing today's society.
+Faculty Dr. Brian T. Hazlett, Professor of Biology and Environmental Science Dr. David Hoferer, Professor of Biology and Environmental Science, Chairperson Dr. Joo-Yong (Daniel) Jung, Associate Professor of Biology Dr. Bodhisattwa Mondal, Assistant Professor of Biology Mr. Mark Rossi JD, Professor of Business Administration Environmental Science Courses (ESCI) ESCI 110 Environmental Science A survey of environmental issues and problems facing today's society.
 Includes a study of population biology, ecology, natural resources and energy, environmental quality, land use and bioethics.
-Three lectures, one lab per week.
+Three lectures, one lab per week. • Fall 4 sem. hrs.

-• Fall

-ESCI 200 Ornithology

-4 sem. hrs.